Dark energy: Nature

 The nature of dark energy is more hypothetical than that of dark matter, and many things about it remain in the realm of speculation.
-Dark energy is thought to be very homogeneous and not very dense, and is not known to interact through any of the fundamental forces other than gravity.
-Since it is quite rarefied and un-massive—roughly 10−27 kg/m3—it is unlikely to be detectable in laboratory experiments.
-The reason dark energy can have such a profound effect on the universe, making up 68% of universal density in spite of being so dilute, is that it uniformly fills otherwise empty space.
+Dark energy is thought to be very homogeneous and not dense, and is not known to interact through any of the fundamental forces other than gravity.
+Since it is rarefied and un-massive—roughly 10−27 kg/m3—it is unlikely to be detectable in laboratory experiments.
+The reason dark energy can have such a profound effect on the universe, making up 68% of universal density in spite of being so dilute, is that it is believed to uniformly fill otherwise empty space.

-The vacuum energy, that is, the particle-antiparticle pairs generated and mutually annihilated within a time frame in accord with Heisenberg's uncertainty principle in the energy-time formulation, has been often invoked as the main contribution to dark energy.
-The mass-energy equivalence postulated by general relativity implies that the vacuum energy should exert a gravitational force.
+The vacuum energy, that is, the particle–antiparticle pairs generated and mutually annihilated within a time frame in accord with Heisenberg's uncertainty principle in the energy–time formulation, has been often invoked as the main contribution to dark energy.
+The mass–energy equivalence postulated by general relativity implies that the vacuum energy should exert a gravitational force.
 Hence, the vacuum energy is expected to contribute to the cosmological constant, which in turn impinges on the accelerated expansion of the universe.
-However, the cosmological constant problem asserts that there is a huge disagreement between the observed values of vacuum energy density and the theoretical large value of zero-point energy obtained by quantum field theory.
-The cosmological constant problem remains unresolved.
+However, the cosmological constant problem asserts that there is a huge disagreement between the observed values of vacuum energy density and the theoretical large value of zero-point energy obtained by quantum field theory; the problem remains unresolved.

 Independently of its actual nature, dark energy would need to have a strong negative pressure to explain the observed acceleration of the expansion of the universe.
 According to general relativity, the pressure within a substance contributes to its gravitational attraction for other objects just as its mass density does.
 This happens because the physical quantity that causes matter to generate gravitational effects is the stress–energy tensor, which contains both the energy (or matter) density of a substance and its pressure.
 In the Friedmann–Lemaître–Robertson–Walker metric, it can be shown that a strong constant negative pressure (i.e., tension) in all the universe causes an acceleration in the expansion if the universe is already expanding, or a deceleration in contraction if the universe is already contracting.
 This accelerating expansion effect is sometimes labeled "gravitational repulsion".